ToshioCP/Gobject-tutorial/src/sec2.src.md

 GObject has not only instances but also a class.

 - The class of GObject is created at the first call of `g_object_new`.
-And the class exists only one.
+And there exists only one GObject class.
 - GObject instance is created whenever `g_object_new` is called.
 So, two or more GObject instances can exist.

 In a broad sense, GObject means the object which includes its class and instances.
-Ina narrow sense, GObject is a definition of a C structure.
+In a narrow sense, GObject is a definition of a C structure.

 ~~~C
 typedef struct _GObject  GObject;